stenskjaer/lbp_print/README.rst

                                by <file> argument.
       --xslt <file>            Use a custom xslt file in place of the default supplied templates.
-      --output, -o <dir>       Put results in the specified directory [default: .].
+      --output, -o <dir>       Put results in the specified directory.
+                               [default: .]
       --cache-dir <dir>        The directory where cached files should be stored.
       --xslt-parameters <str>  Command line parameters that will be passed to the XSLT script.
 Unfortunately, this only